 Employees’ and Supplier Employees’ rights are respected and valued at Renault and this is reflected in the Renault HR handbook, which reiterates Renault’s commitment to:

-i.
-Health and Safety and Working Conditions; and
+1. Health and Safety and Working Conditions; and

-ii.
-Ensuring Equal Opportunities
+2. Ensuring Equal Opportunities

 3. Renault Whistleblowing Policy

-This policy offers further assistance in combating modern slavery, as it enables employees to bring issues such as slavery and human trafficking to the company’s attention.
+This policy offers further assistance in combating modern slavery, as it enables employees to bring issues such

 We will always work to the highest professional standards and shall continue our efforts in eliminating acts of modern slavery within our business and supply chain.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for this financial year.

 Barry Jones, Managing Director